Life Insurance for Arthrotec users.

 Why do life insurance companies care if I’ve been prescribed Arthrotec?

 Because Arthrotec is often prescribed to individuals who may at an increased risk for developing stomach ulcers, knowing that you have been prescribed this medication will let a life insurance underwriter know that they should ask whether or not you have suffered from ulcers in the past.
-Now this won’t necessarily affect the outcome of your life insurance application however if you are currently in the process of treating an ulcer, it’s quite possible that an insurance company may want to “postpone” your application until which time your “flare-up” has resolved itself.

 This is why…